Something So Strong: Reception

+"Something So Strong" has been described as a "gleaming pop gem" and as a "testament to the transformative power of love".
+Junkee said the song was "rightfully revered as a staple in the band's discography, but admittedly the shine of the original has worn off somewhat with its dated, reverb-heavy production".

 Later uses

 The track is included in the various artists' 3× CD, Flood Relief: Artists for the Flood Appeal (January 2011), which raised money for victims of the Queensland floods.
-A sample of "Something So Strong" plays during a TV spot of Flood Relief.